ORNL/cpp-proposals-pub/D1673/blas_interface.md

 ### Extended-precision BLAS

-Our interface does subsume the functionality of the Mixed-Precision BLAS specification (see Ch.
-4 of the BLAS Standard).
+Our interface does subsume the functionality of the Mixed-Precision BLAS specification (Chapter 4 of the BLAS Standard).
 For example, users may multiply two 16-bit floating-point matrices (assuming that a 16-bit floating-point type exists) and accumulate into a 32-bit floating-point matrix, just by providing a 32-bit floating-point